 On May 1, 2016 a wildfire only two hectares in size was discovered by fire crews in Fort McMurray.
 They immediately jumped on the blaze, but despite their efforts, within hours this blaze turned into one of Canada’s most destructive fires.

-Within a week, Fort McMurray was put under a mandatory evacuation order and 80,000 people fled from the inferno.
-Two hundred helicopters and 500 firefighters worked to extinguish the fire that reached 161, 197 hectares.
-Meanwhile, the rest of Canada watched in disbelief and wondered “what can we do to help?”
+Within a week, a mandatory evacuation order was issue for Fort McMurray and 80,000 people fled from the inferno.
+Two hundred helicopters and 500 firefighters worked to extinguish the fire that reached 161,197 hectares.

-ADRA Canada and the Alberta Conference, with the help from our donors, partnered with GlobalMedic to assist those affected.
-ADRA’s Executive Director James Astleford was at the GlobalMedic warehouse in Toronto to help pack 2,000 hygiene kits containing toothpaste, a toothbrush, soap and a washcloth.
-Air Canada then flew the kits to Edmonton free of charge.
+ADRA Canada and the Alberta Conference of Seventh-day Adventists, partnered with GlobalMedic to assist those affected.
+Within a few days 2,000 hygiene kits containing toothpaste, a toothbrush, soap and a washcloth were flown to Edmonton free of charge by Air Canada.